Spring 2018 Classes

 Students will learn how to shoot 360 video, record binaural and ambisonic spatial audio, and produce photogrammetry of stationary objects.
 The intended platform will be web=based 360 video players, Google Cardboard, Gear VR, and HTC Vive.
 If time permits, we will also attempt motion capture for use in animating projects.

-DS 202A Digital Access Incubator Project: the Meeting App
+DS 202A Digital Access Incubator Project: the Meeting App - NEW!!

 Jasmyn Story, '15, and Noah Kernis, '15